 cultural differences in language

-In today’s interconnected society, cultural differences in perspectives on time are frequently ignored or seen as insignificant.
-Yet, the contrast between the Hopi tribe and English speakers goes beyond just linguistic variations.
+In today’s interconnected society, cultural differences in perspectives on time are often overlooked or deemed unimportant.
+However, the disparity between the Hopi tribe and English speakers extends beyond mere linguistic differences.

 Some may argue that time is a universal concept, but the Hopi understanding challenges this assumption in thought-provoking ways.
 By examining the origins of Hopi time perception, its influence on language and rituals, and its impact on interpersonal relationships, we can gain a deeper understanding of how diverse cultural perspectives shape our worldview.